openjs-foundation/cross-project-council/README.md

 ### Project Resources & Travel Fund

 OpenJS Foundation projects and their community members are able to take advantage of several services and benefits, including the [Travel Fund Program](./project-resources/MEMBER_TRAVEL_FUND.md).
 Details can be found in the [/project-resources](./project-resources) directory.

+OpenJS Foundation Collaboration spaces are able to take advantage of serveral services and benefits as outlined in [Collaboration Space Progression](./proposals/stage-0/COLLABORATION_NETWORK/COLLABORATION_SPACE_PROGRESSION.md).

 ### Help with project infrastructure